OpenDataManchester/KnoWaste/README.md

 **#SmartWaste means smart use of data**

-*Stitching together the waste data patchwork*
+*Stitching together the business waste data patchwork*

 Smart waste means smart use of data to stitch together the patchwork of today’s waste data including returns from permitted sites, voluntary initiatives and one-off surveys.
 We know from HM Government’s [Resources and Waste Strategy for England](https://www.gov.uk/government/publications/resources-and-waste-strategy-for-england) that waste data is time-consuming, complex to use and doesn’t support effective tacking of waste crime.
 We know today’s technologies can help make better use of waste data to become a zero waste society.